Capacity Approximations for Insertion Channels with Small Insertion Probabilities: Capacity Approximation for the Simple Insertion Channel Model

 \subsection{Calculation of $H(A^n, B^n | X^n, Y, K)$}

-To calculate $H(A^n, B^n | X^n, Y, K)$, we use an extended run perspective, where each bit at the two ends of the run is included in the run.
-Specifically, for a run of 0's, the last bit of the left neighboring run and the first bit of the right neighboring run are considered part of the extended run; the same applies to runs of 1's.
+To calculate $H(A^n, B^n | X^n, Y, K)$, we consider a run perspective approach based on the input run structure.
 First, we introduce a modified insertion process, defined by the modified vectors $\hat{A}^n$ and $\hat{B}^n$.
-In this modified process, we consider at most a single bit insertion for each extended run.
-If there is more than one insertion in an extended run, all the insertions in that run (not the extended run) are reversed (i.e., the run is transmitted without any insertion, and the input and output runs are identical).
+In this modified process, we consider at most a single bit insertion for each run.
+If there is more than one insertion in a run, all the insertions in that run are reversed (i.e., the run is transmitted without any insertion, and the input and output runs are identical).
 Note that for small insertion probabilities, typical insertion patterns will have insertions that are sufficiently spaced apart and will contribute to the higher-order terms in the capacity.
 Multiple insertions within a run will not affect the higher-order terms as will be shown later.
 Hence, one can obtain an accurate estimation of $H(A^n, B^n | X^n, Y, K)$ when the insertion probability is small (and consequently the capacity).

 We further define stationary processes $ {\mathbb{Z}}^n$ and $ {\mathbb{V}}^n$ to keep track of reversed insertions as follows:

 and